About Trine Opsahl

 Thanks again for being a beautiful lover of people in a way that you reach so many!

-Trine Opsahl and her daughter Josefine Opsahl releases a new album right after New Year 2021 but you can already order now.
-Order your copies here.
+Trine Opsahl and her daughter Josefine Opsahl released their new album right after New Year 2021.
+Order your physical copies here.

 I just want to say thank you so much for another amazingly beautiful and enriching album.
 I heard it last night in meditation and totally flowed into it.
 The reinterpretations of some of my absolute favorite songs (especially Eternity in a Song, The Nameless, In a Grain of Sand and Lightly Dance into the Morning) are delightfully beautiful and the new melodies as well as the energy of the CD I perceive as uplifting and (like all the other albums) inviting to a deep confidence in Life.
 The light from the notes falls gently inside me and nourishes the strength that is growing more and more in me.
 So THANK YOU to you and your daughter for the beauty you are and give.Signe Urdskilde about the new album, December 2020